burlachenkok/burlachenkok.github.io/_posts/2024-09-27-do-not-compress-gradients-in-random-reshuffling.md

 ---
 layout: post
-title: Don't Compress Gradients in Random Reshuffling Compress Gradient Differences
+title: Don't Compress Gradients in Random Reshuffling Compress Gradient Differences at NeurIPS 2024

 published: true
 ---

-Our recent research work, **"Don't Compress Gradients in Random Reshuffling: Compress Gradient Differences"** has been accepted at [Conference on Neural Information Processing Systems (NeurIPS) 2024](https://neurips.cc/Conferences/2024/).
+Our recent research work, **"Don't Compress Gradients in Random Reshuffling: Compress Gradient Differences"** has been accepted at [Conference on Neural Information Processing Systems (NeurIPS) 2024](https://neurips.cc/Conferences/2024/) for presentation and proceedings.

 This year, the NeurIPS Main Track received a total of 15,671 valid paper submissions, from which the program committee accepted only 25.8%.

-An earlier version of this work was published on arXiv under the title **"Federated Optimization Algorithms with Random Reshuffling and Gradient Compression."** and can be found here: [https://arxiv.org/abs/2206.07021](https://arxiv.org/abs/2206.07021).
+An earlier version of this work was published on arXiv under the title **"Federated Optimization Algorithms with Random Reshuffling and Gradient Compression."**.
 We have since updated the title to better reflect our research.

-You can find our submission here:  [https://openreview.net/forum?id=CzPtBzgfae](https://openreview.net/forum?id=CzPtBzgfae).

 I am grateful to have collaborated with my talented peers: [Abdurakhmon Sadiev](https://www.researchgate.net/profile/Abdurakhmon-Sadiev), [Grigory Malinovsky](https://grigory-malinovsky.github.io/), [Eduard Gorbunov](https://eduardgorbunov.github.io/), [Igor Sokolov](https://cemse.kaust.edu.sa/people/person/igor-sokolov), [Ahmed Khaled](https://rka97.github.io/), and Professor [Peter Richtarik](https://richtarik.org/).

+# Links

+[1] You can find our submission here:  [https://openreview.net/forum?id=CzPtBzgfae](https://openreview.net/forum?id=CzPtBzgfae)

+[2] Ealier verions of the paper avilable here: [https://arxiv.org/abs/2206.07021](https://arxiv.org/abs/2206.07021)

+[3] The work will be presented  at NeurIPS 2024 which will be held at the: [Vancouver Convention Center, Vancouver, Canada](https://maps.app.goo.gl/XCrE3Q9ibkWK8LER9)

 ---